-The second quarter of 2020 shows a continuation of the overall trend of consistency in dispensing of monitored prescription drugs.
-The number of patient queries performed per month has remained consistent and is even increasing even though the overall quantity of monitored prescription drugs being dispensed may fluctuate.
+The third quarter of 2020 shows a continuation of the overall trend of consistency in dispensing of monitored prescription drugs compared to the pre-pandemic levels.
+The number of patient queries performed per month has remained consistent and is increasing even though the overall quantity of monitored prescription drugs being dispensed may fluctuate.
 This indicates that the WI ePDMP continues to be a valuable tool to support safe prescribing, treatment, and dispensing decisions.